jboxberger/synology-gitlab-ce/readme.md

 - 1 CPU core ( 2 cores is recommended )
 - 2 GB RAM ( 4GB RAM is recommended )

+### Download SPK:
+You can download the SPK file in the [Releases](https://github.com/jboxberger/synology-gitlab-ce/releases) section.

 ### Classic:
 very simplistic package, installation and basic configuration over DSM, no ssh or root privileges